rjsimpson859/Travlr-Getaways---Full-Stack-Development/README.md

 # Travlr Getaways
-Check out the 8 branches of the respository for all the detail.
+Check out the 8 branches of the respository for all the details.
 ## CS 465 Project Software Design Document
 ### Version 3.0